 We’ve all experienced this at some point in time.
 You lay down in bed, and suddenly all you can think about is a mistake you made earlier in the day.
 If you have a big event coming up, you may stay awake stressing about what is to come.
 Neither of these circumstances are helpful for your slumber.

 Find something to take your mind off the stress before bed.
 Again, it could be a show that you’re somewhat interested in, but not enough to keep your brain going.
 If you need assistance with stress management or bringing closure to the past, consider talking to a therapist.
-Sherman Counseling offers a range of counseling services in Wisconsin, including anxiety counseling, depression counseling, couples counseling, addiction counseling, and more.
+Sherman Counseling offers a range of counseling services in Wisconsin, including anxiety counseling, depression counseling, couples counseling, and more.
 Give us a call at 920-733-2065 to get in touch with a therapist near you.